icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 5. Submit a pull request of your temporary branch into development.
 You're officially part of our community!

-6. For all future code contributions, create a new branch from the development branch and work from this branch.
+6. For all future contributions, create a new branch from the development branch and work from this branch.

 More details following each of these steps follow:

-1. Sign up for your github account (visit https://github.com/ and  ‘sign up for GitHub account’)
+1. Sign up for your GitHub account (visit https://github.com/ and  ‘sign up for GitHub account’).

 2. For the purposes of adding your name to the contributors list, you need to create a new branch.
 You can do this by clicking the down arrow next to ‘development’ and making a new branch titled ‘new_contributor’ (or whatever you want to name it - the naming doesn't matter much as it will only be a temporary branch).